web-infra-dev/swc-plugins/README.md

+# Modern.js SWC Plugins

-# SWC executable with some builtin plugins for Node.js users
+This repo provides an executable with some built-in SWC plugins for [Modern.js](https://github.com/web-infra-dev/modern.js) and other Node.js users.

 ## Quick start